Homepage

 Fresh Cromer Crabs for sale

-Cromer has a wide choice of places to eat and drink, including cafes, coffee shops, pubs and traditional fish and chips.
+Cromer has a wide choice of places to eat and drink, including restaurants, cafes, coffee shops and pubs.
+But why not take the opportunity to try some traditional freshly cooked fish and chips, wrapped in newspaper!

 Cromer Fish Chips